Constant de Deken: To China

 De Deken was born in Wilrijk.
 The son of Ludovicus De Deken and Maria-Theresia Van Dyck, he studied theology at the major seminary of Mechelen, then he made his novitiate in the Scheutist Fathers congregation in 1877.
 He was ordained Priest in June 1879 and took his final vows in March 1881.
 He was called to go to China to christianize the population.
-He was first sent to the Apostolic Vicariate of Kan-Su-Koukounor (now Gansu) in Chinese Turkestan.
+He was first sent to the Mission sui juris of I-li in Chinese Turkestan (under the administration of the Apostolic Vicariate of Kan-Su-Koukounor, now Gansu).
 Scheutist fathers had been present in China since 1865 and wanted to expand their ministry to the northwest.
-Then followed a short period of study in Lanchow to improve his Chinese.
+Then followed a short period of study in Lanzhou to improve his Chinese.
 From April 1882 De Deken tried to evangelize the region of Sichuan, making tours from the parish of Kuldja.
 He stayed there until 1889.

-In 1889 De Deken joined a scientific expedition in Turkestan of Gabriel Bonvalot (accompanied by Prince Henri d'Orléans, as botanist and photographer) along with his Chinese servant Bartholomeus.
+In 1889 De Deken joined a scientific expedition in Turkestan of Gabriel Bonvalot (accompanied by Prince Henri of Orléans, as botanist and photographer) along with his Chinese servant Bartholomeus.
 De Deken spoke Chinese and served as interpreter.
-The goal was to reach Shanghai across the Central Asia, Tibetan and the Tonkin, which was completed in September 1890.
+The goal was to reach Shanghai via Central Asia, Tibet and Tonkin, which was completed in September 1890.
 De Deken then separated from the explorers and headed on a boat to Haiphong, eventually to return to France.
 These were the first modern European explorations penetrating the high Tibetan plateau, away from the roads which had been done before by Father Huc and later Nikolai Przewalski.
 This expedition was unprecedented, having traveled six thousand kilometers and recovering botanical collections that were subsequently studied at the National Museum of Natural History in Paris.
 A year later Father De Deken left China and returned to the Scheutist Fathers congregation in Brussels for a year.
 He published a description of his journey in a book (written in French) titled Across Asia (1891).